Seeded Random Number Generation, part 2

 To be continued

 We can do much better than IncrementalRandom, but it was a useful way to introduce topics in a way that can be intuited.
-We will look deeper at these concepts in part 2.
+We look deeper at these concepts in part 2.

 The Swift AWS Lambda Runtime